stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

   I picked him up and placed him gently on my davenport, threw a rug over him, sat down by his side, and put a calming hand on his forehead.

-  &ldquo;Take it easy, old fellow,&rdquo; I said soothingly.
+   "Take it easy, old fellow, " I said soothingly.

-  The boy&rsquo;s sudden and very natural hysteria passed as quickly as it had come on as I talked to him reassuringly about my plans for his quiet restoration to the school.
+  The boy's sudden and very natural hysteria passed as quickly as it had come on as I talked to him reassuringly about my plans for his quiet restoration to the school.
 The interest of the situation and the need of concealing the incredible truth beneath a rational explanation took hold of his imagination as I had expected; and at last he sat up eagerly, telling the details of his release and listening to the instructions I had thought out.
-He had, it seems, been in the &ldquo;projected area&rdquo; of my bedroom when I opened the way back, and had emerged in that actual room&mdash;hardly realizing that he was &ldquo;out.&rdquo; Upon hearing a fall in the living-room he had hastened thither, finding me on the rug in my fainting spell.
+He had, it seems, been in the  "projected area " of my bedroom when I opened the way back, and had emerged in that actual room--hardly realizing that he was  "out. " Upon hearing a fall in the living-room he had hastened thither, finding me on the rug in my fainting spell.

-  I need mention only briefly my method of restoring Robert in a seemingly normal way&mdash;how I smuggled him out of the window in an old hat and sweater of mine, took him down the road in my quietly started car, coached him carefully in a tale I had devised, and returned to arouse Browne with the news of his discovery.
+  I need mention only briefly my method of restoring Robert in a seemingly normal way--how I smuggled him out of the window in an old hat and sweater of mine, took him down the road in my quietly started car, coached him carefully in a tale I had devised, and returned to arouse Browne with the news of his discovery.
 He had, I explained, been walking alone on the afternoon of his disappearance; and had been offered a motor ride by two young men who, as a joke and over his protests that he could go no farther than Stamford and back, had begun to carry him past that town.
-Jumping from the car during a traffic stop with the intention of hitch-hiking back before Call-Over, he had been hit by another car just as the traffic was released&mdash;awakening ten days later in the Greenwich home of the people who had hit him.
+Jumping from the car during a traffic stop with the intention of hitch-hiking back before Call-Over, he had been hit by another car just as the traffic was released--awakening ten days later in the Greenwich home of the people who had hit him.
 On learning the date, I added, he had immediately telephoned the school; and I, being the only one awake, had answered the call and hurried after him in my car without stopping to notify anyone.

-  Browne, who at once telephoned to Robert&rsquo;s parents, accepted my story without question; and forbore to interrogate the boy because of the latter&rsquo;s manifest exhaustion.
+  Browne, who at once telephoned to Robert's parents, accepted my story without question; and forbore to interrogate the boy because of the latter's manifest exhaustion.
 It was arranged that he should remain at the school for a rest, under the expert care of Mrs.
 Browne, a former trained nurse.
 I naturally saw a good deal of him during the remainder of the Christmas vacation, and was thus enabled to fill in certain gaps in his fragmentary dream-story.

-  Now and then we would almost doubt the actuality of what had occurred; wondering whether we had not both shared some monstrous delusion born of the mirror&rsquo;s glittering hypnotism, and whether the tale of the ride and accident were not after all the real truth.
+  Now and then we would almost doubt the actuality of what had occurred; wondering whether we had not both shared some monstrous delusion born of the mirror's glittering hypnotism, and whether the tale of the ride and accident were not after all the real truth.
 But whenever we did so we would be brought back to belief by some monstrous and haunting memory;
-with me, of Robert&rsquo;s dream-figure and its thick voice and inverted colors; with him, of the whole fantastic pageantry of ancient people and dead scenes that he had witnessed.
-And then there was that joint recollection of that damnable dusty odor.&nbsp;.&nbsp;.&nbsp;.
+with me, of Robert's dream-figure and its thick voice and inverted colors; with him, of the whole fantastic pageantry of ancient people and dead scenes that he had witnessed.
+And then there was that joint recollection of that damnable dusty odor. . . .
 We knew what it meant: the instant dissolution of those who had entered an alien dimension a century and more ago.